COACHELLA VALLEY WATER DISTRICT

-- Applicant agrees to schedule, and allow, CVWD representative(s) onto the property for Pre-site and Post-Conversion Inspections.
+- Applicant agrees to schedule and allow CVWD representative(s) onto the property for the Pre-site and Post- Conversion Inspections.

 - Receive written pre-approval before starting Project conversion.
-Notification will be sent to the email address on the application or by USPS if none was provided.
+Notification will be sent to the email address on the application or by USPS if none is provided.

-- Completed Project will include a minimum of a 25% plant canopy per the CVWD approved Plan.
+- Completed Project will include a minimum of a 25% plant canopy as per the approved Plan.

 - Drip irrigation systems may incorporate subsurface/in-line drip tubing and non-adjustable, pressure compensating bubblers and emitters.
-Adjustable bubblers and emitters are not allowed.
+Hand watering, adjustable bubblers and emitters are not allowed.

 - No mixed zones are permitted.
 A mixed zone has different types of irrigation on the same zone.
 Mixed zones do not qualify for a rebate.

 - Applicant will ensure retrofitted areas have an operating pressure within the sprinkler/drip irrigation per manufacturer’s specifications.
 This may require installation of a pressure regulator.

 - Grass must be replaced with a combination of desert-friendly plants and permeable landscape surfaces with a minimum of 25% plant canopy distributed throughout the converted area.

 - Plant distribution is not required for turf/grass areas removed and replaced with permeable material for sidewalk and driveway expansions.
 However, those areas can only account up to 40% of the overall eligible project conversion.